klaudiaZF/sig-security/security-tooling.md

 7. **Issue Reporting**: Should developers encounter issues during scanning or have questions regarding tool usage, they are encouraged to create an issue in our repository.
 An appropriate issue template has been provided to streamline this process.

-By adhering to these guidelines, developers can efficiently integrate GitHub Actions into their workflow, ensuring optimal security without compromising productivity.
+By adhering to these guidelines, developers can efficiently integrate GitHub actions into their workflow, ensuring optimal security without compromising productivity.

 ## Security Tool Workflows

-In the context of our emphasized guidelines for security tooling with GitHub Actions, we highly recommend the utilization of the following tools: **Trivy, KICS, CodeQL, Dependabot,** and **GitGuardian**.
+In the context of our emphasized guidelines for security tooling with GitHub actions, we highly recommend the utilization of the following tools: **Trivy, KICS, CodeQL, Dependabot,** and **GitGuardian**.
 The subsequent sections will introduce and detail the usage of each of these tools.

 ### GitGuardian